 Viewers have been presented with countless historic properties on their TV screens in recent years, which are being used as filming venues for period dramas, feature films as well as stately backdrops for outdoor cookery programmes, documentaries and roadshows.
-Aldourie Castle is the perfect setting for a private castle rental for film sets, in so many ways – ideally located with large spaces, acres of idyllic grounds, available for private use and featuring the most stunning interiors.
+Aldourie Castle is the perfect corporate event location in Scotland and ideal setting for a private castle rental for film sets.
+Just some of the features include ideal location with large spaces, acres of idyllic grounds, available for private use and featuring the most stunning interiors.

 We have had a major filming session over the past few months, which we look forward to announcing very soon.
-But in the meantime we do our best to promote the Castle to filming location agents and scouts as the ideal historic venue and grounds for any type of filming.
+In the meantime we are promoting the Castle to filming location agents as an ideal historic venue and grounds.
 We think Antiques Roadshow, for instance, would be very at home at Aldourie.
 Here are just some of the reasons why…

 A helpful and supportive team

 We shall start with the basics.
-A film crew is already scheduled with back to back tasks once they are set up on location so what is helpful to them, although it’s probably the last thing on a director’s wish list, is a friendly and supportive logistics team.
-Especially great at hospitality the team at Aldourie are only a phone call away to be on hand at the Castle or anywhere on the parkland (we simply jump in the Jeep!) to provide everything from lunch to photocopying.
-Our five star service is also put to good use as everything is done with efficiency and a genuine Scottish smile – enough to help even the most stressful of filming days.
+A film crew is already scheduled with back to back tasks once on location so what is helpful to them is a friendly and supportive logistics team.
+As a popular corporate event location in Scotland we are especially great at hospitality; the team is only a phone call away to provide everything from lunch to photocopying anywhere on the estate.
+Our five star service ensures everything is done with efficiency and a genuine Scottish smile – helping the most stressful days.